Mark Zuckerberg on Facebook's 2018: We've changed, we promise

-The 34-year old wunderkind cofounder struggled against what is arguably the toughest in the 14 years since founding Facebook in his Harvard dorm room.
+The 34-year old wunderkind struggled this year, in what's been arguably the toughest in the 14 years since co-founding Facebook in his Harvard dorm room.

 "I've learned a lot from focusing on these issues and we still have a lot of work ahead," Zuckerberg added.
 "I'm proud of the progress we've made in 2018 and grateful to everyone who has helped us get here -- the teams inside Facebook, our partners and the independent researchers and everyone who has given us so much feedback.
 I'm committed to continuing to make progress on these important issues as we enter the new year."